Cheng-Lin-Li/Natural-Language-Processing/Perceptron/README.md

 ```
 > python perceplearn3.py /path/to/input
 ```
-The argument is a single file containing the training data; the program will learn probabilities models, and write the model parameters to a file called nbmodel.txt.
-The format of the model is JSON, and the model file should contain sufficient information for nbclassify3.py to successfully classify new data.
+The argument is a single file containing the training data; the program will learn probabilities models, and write the model parameters to a file called vanillamodel.txt and averagedmodel.txt.
+The format of the model is JSON, and the model file should contain sufficient information for percepclassify3.py to successfully classify new data.
 The model file is human-readable, so that model parameters can be easily understood by visual inspection of the file.

 The classifier program will be invoked in the following way:
 ```
-> python nbclassify3.py /path/to/input [/path/to/answer]
+> python percepclassify3.py /path/to/input [/path/to/answer]
 ```
 The argument is a single file containing the test data; the program will read the parameters of a vanilla or averaged perceptron model from the file vanillamodel.txt or averagedmodel.txt, classify each review in the test data, and write the results to a text file called percepoutput.txt in the same format as the training data.